xiix0/scam/README.md

-You shall be rewarded for a dastardly deed.
+You have the body of a 19 year old.
+Please return it before it gets wrinkled.